plwg/git_presentation/how_to_build_a_time_machine.md

 **Think of branching as making a bookmark, not copy-pasting.**

-**Git is optimized for fast and cheap branching**.
-It is encouraged to create a branch for each topic you work on.
+**Because of this, Git is optimized for fast and cheap branching**.
+People often create and delete multiple branches in a day, one for each topic they work on.

 But how does Git know which branch you are on?